Yew-Kwang Ng: Awards and honours

-Politics
+Political and social views

-Ng has stated that "trying to avoid excessive inequality [is] a very important issue, and likely the third most important public issue after environmental protections and peacekeeping".
-He is also a proponent of generous immigration policies, stating that "immigrants bring in factors complementary to the local ones and make the economy more vibrant".
+Ng has described excessive inequality as "a very important issue", ranking it after environmental protection and peacekeeping among public issues.
+He has also argued for more generous immigration policies, writing that immigrants can bring factors complementary to local ones.

-In 2020, Ng wrote a column which suggested that allowing polyandry could be a way for China to reduce problems arising from the male-skewed gender ratio in the country.
-Ng also stated his intention to write a follow-up column discussing the pros and cons of legalizing prostitution.
-The column went viral and attracted heavy criticism online; many critics said that Ng's arguments were misogynistic and offensive, while others objected to polyandry as contrary to traditional marriage.
+In 2020, Ng wrote a column suggesting that legalising polyandry could reduce problems arising from the male-skewed gender ratio in China.
+He also said he intended to write a follow-up column discussing the pros and cons of legalising prostitution.
+The column attracted criticism online.
+Critics described the argument as misogynistic and offensive, while others objected to polyandry as contrary to traditional marriage.

 Philanthropy

-In 2015, Ng offered to match all donations to up to $25,000 to the charity organization Animal Ethics, a nonprofit organization aiming to promote animal ethics and to provide information and resources for animal advocates.
+In 2015, Ng offered to match donations up to $25,000 to Animal Ethics, a non-profit organisation that promotes animal ethics and provides information and resources for animal advocates.